eira-fransham/troubles.md/content/posts/wasm-is-not-a-stack-machine.md

 If the IR is entirely in-memory this isn't so bad, especially if your code is in SSA form, but it means that you have to do extra work for the same quality of code and it means that a streaming compiler (like FireFox's Wasm baseline compiler) is unable to produce good code.

-You can, of course, add liveness analysis metadata to the machine, but that liveness analysis is only useful if your code is in SSA form - if it's not SSA form then the liveness is _extremely_ course-grained.
+You can, of course, add liveness analysis metadata to the machine, but that liveness analysis is only useful if your code is in SSA form - if it's not SSA form then the liveness is _extremely_ coarse-grained.

 Well, that's where WebAssembly comes in.
 See, WebAssembly has these things called locals.
 Locals are mutable variables that live for the lifetime of a function.
 Since WebAssembly blocks can't take arguments, they're the only way for blocks to receive data from outside.
 This includes stuff like loop counters, the classic example for SSA-defeating mutable variables, but it also includes regular blocks.
 For example: